aj7tt/placement-22/README.md

  # #100daysofchallenge  🎯

 ```
-📒 This repository consists of my daily learning challenge with a short notes.<br>
+📒 This repository consists of my daily learning challenge with a short notes.

-📘 The roadmap for this repository has followed the path of 'cognizant: Digital Nurture program'.<br>
+📘 The roadmap for this repository has followed the path of 'cognizant: Digital Nurture program'.

 📚 About the material :: The material has been taken and combined from various different sources.
  ```